 - Lecture/Lab Hours:

 - Special Fee:

 Course DescriptionHistory, current programs and practices, and future issues of early childhood education.
 Includes professionalism, historic and current issues, types of programs for young children, parent interaction, job opportunities, ethical/legal issues and community resources.
 Develops a professional philosophy.
-Prerequisite: WR 115
+Prerequisites: WR 115 Audit available.